Skip to main content

 Assigning roles

 Roles are assigned per tenant.
-A user can have different roles in different tenants (for example, Owner in their primary tenant and Viewer in a partner tenant).
+A user can have different roles in different tenants.
 To assign or change a role:

 1. Go to Dashboard > Team.